DiamondLightSource/blueapi/docs/explanations/lifecycle.md

         validate_all = True
 ```

-This is for illustrative purposes only, this code is not actually generated, but an object
-resembling this class is constructed in memory.
-The default arguments will be validated by the context to inject the "det" device when the
+This is for illustrative purposes only, this code is not actually generated, but an object resembling this class is constructed in memory.
+The default arguments will be validated by the context when the plan is run. `my_beamline.det(connect_immediately=False)` evaluates to a lazily created singleton device.
-plan is run.
-The existence of the "det" default device is not checked until this time.
 The model is also stored in the context.

 ## Startup